outscale/cluster-api-provider-outscale/docs/src/topics/config-security.md

     - 203.0.113.0/24
 ```

-This replaces the defaul outbound rule in the node security group and the bastion security group (if configured) by:
+This replaces the default outbound rule in the node security group and the bastion security group (if configured) by:

 ```yaml
   - flow: Outbound